Robert Row (New Zealand soldier): Second World War

 Row's preparations for the Treasuries landings suffered from a lack of shipping, which was prioritised for the upcoming landings on Bougainville but despite this, on 27 October, the brigade's 29th and 36th Battalions landed on the south coast of Mono Island, while 34th Battalion landed on the much smaller Stirling Island while a company from 34th Battalion and US construction engineers landed on the north coast on Mono to establish a radar base there.
 The troops landing in the south of Mono experienced defensive fire but by midday had destroyed the artillery present there and were penetrating inland.
 Those landing at Stirling were unopposed and Row subsequently established his headquarters there; the Japanese garrison on the island had moved across to Mono.
 By the end of the day it was clear that the landings had been a success, achieved with few casualties.
 Over the next few days, the Japanese retreating from the south began attacking the defensive perimeter that had been established around the northern landing site.
 A heavy attack was fended off on the night of 1 November and after this, organised resistance by the Japanese faded away and Mono Island was considered secure by 12 November.
 The 8th Brigade remained in the Treasuries as a garrison force, having lost 40 men killed and another 145 wounded.
 They had killed 223 Japanese during the landings and occupation; eight prisoners of war were secured.

 Despite the success of the Treasuries landings, Row was returned to New Zealand in December 1943, as part of Barrowclough's organisational strategy of replacing the older commanders within the 3rd Division with younger officers.
 Row's removal as commander of 8th Brigade came as a surprise to Halsey, who had established a good working relationship with him.
 He requested Barrowclough keep him informed of future changes in senior personnel in the 3rd Division.
 Row was rewarded for his leadership during the Battle of the Treasury Islands with a bar to his DSO.
 He was also awarded the United States Legion of Merit.

 Later life

 No longer required for active service in the New Zealand Military Forces, Row was placed on the retired list in 1944.
-He died in Lower Hutt on 7 January 1959.
+He died at the age of 70 in Lower Hutt on 7 January 1959.